Food Labeling and Marking with Blue Laser System

 How it is done?

-A traditional laser marking system consists of his three parts: a scan head (galvano scan head) with an F-theta lens, a blue laser light source, and a computer with control software.
+Food laser marking represents a unique application of blue semiconductor lasers, leveraging their specific capabilities.
+This method relies on the concentrated energy output of the laser to create precise markings on the workpiece's surface.
+The laser marking machine (or system) consists of three parts: a scan head (galvano scan head) with an F-theta lens, a blue laser light source, and a computer with control software.

 The scan head consists of two galvanometer motors fitted with high-reflection mirrors and her two components of an F-theta lens.
 The purpose of this device is to deflect and focus the laser beam onto the workpiece surface.
 A laser scanning head allows the laser beam to be directed over the entire workpiece surface.